dward2/BME547/syllabus.md

 ## Course Delivery
 ### Lecture
-Monday / Wednesday 12:00 pm to 1:15 pm
+Monday / Wednesday 3:30 pm to 4:45 pm
-Location:  Wilkinson 126
+Location:  Fitzpatrick Schiciano B 146

 Attendance at lectures is an expectation of the course.
 Bringing a laptop computer for working in class is highly recommended.